Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: Related work

-This section briefly describes the related work.
-First of all, the readers generally interested in neural networks, which rely on randomly created connections, are kindly referred to the survey in~\cite{RCNNSsurvey}.
 In order to design a resource-efficient RVFL algorithm, the proposed approach combines the ideas from two areas.
 These are the density-based encoding from stochastic computing and the binding and bundling operations from hyperdimensional computing.
 Since both are research fields on their own, here we only indicate the introductory papers facilitating entrance to the areas.
-Recent magazine article~\cite{ComputingRandomness} is probably the most approachable reading for stochastic computing.
+The recent magazine article~\cite{ComputingRandomness} is probably the most approachable reading for stochastic computing.
 With respect to hyperdimensional computing, the best starting point is the tutorial-like article~\cite{Kanerva09} by Kanerva.